overmane/AD-My-Security-Log/AD-MSL-Relevant-Writeup.md

 Privilege "SeImpersonatePrivilege" is Enabled
 ```

-*We can run "PrintSpoofer" and get SYSTEM via "potato" vector.*
+*We can run "PrintSpoofer" and get the SYSTEM via "potato" vector.*

 ---